 We only accept clients in the child welfare system appointed to us by the Juvenile Court and do not represent clients on a retained basis.

-Dependency Legal Services has contracts with Judicial Councils in eight counties in Northern California.
+Dependency Legal Services has contracts with the Judicial Council and courts in six counties in Northern California.

 Across all of our counties, we serve around 4,000 clients at any given time.

 Approximately 60% of our clients are parents or guardians and 40% are children in the child welfare system.
 The individual contracts may involve representing parents and guardians, children, or both parties in juvenile dependency proceedings, depending on the county.

 - In Sonoma and Placer counties, we represent parents and guardians.

 - In Marin, Solano, Yolo, and Stanislaus counties, we represent both parents/guardians and children.

 By working in multiple counties, we’re able to marshal the resources, influence and experience of a large firm for the benefit of small and mid-size counties.